 ETL

-Transform before loading into the target storage.
+Transform data before loading it into the target store.

 When it suits